 One of the biggest mistakes I see from new investors is to think that they can afford the returns of the fund.
 That’s not realistic because investing for your portfolio is never about buying a piece of property in London.
 Your portfolio must be the same size as your cash, and that’s usually a much smaller amount.

 Your investment in the fund should include all the assets that you have, and there are many different ways of determining this.
 You should also be able to tell how much is left at the end of each year.
+Seeking the advice of some investment experts like Andy Defrancesco will help you have the best decision making on your investments.

 You should also look at your overall returns from the investment.
 Does the fund return less or more than the returns from the cash in your bank account?
 Is there a big gap between the returns from your portfolio and the fund’s?
 This means that your returns from the fund are not a fair reflection of your investments.